-Located against the backdrop of the Appalachian Mountains, the picturesque rolling hills of Washington County are laced with stone bridges and quaint towns.
-This is an area rich with colonial and Civil War history and the gateway to many historical landmarks.
-Antietam National Battlefield, Harper’s Ferry National
+Located against the backdrop of the Appalachian Mountains, the picturesque rolling hills of Washington County are laced with stone bridges and quaint towns — and a haven for high tech treasurer hunters.

-Historic Hagerstown is the hub of Washington County and the perfect home base as you explore the Washington County Geocache Trail.
+Historic Hagerstown is the hub of Washington County and the perfect home base for exploring the Washington County Geocache Trail.

 What is Geocaching?

 For all of you “muggles” who are unfamiliar with geocaching, let me explain.
 First, I should explain why I called you a muggle.